tkso1997/kamakiri-mac-m1/README.md

 2. install pyserial and pyusb
    - pip3 install pyusb
    - pip3 install pyserial
+3. get the necessary binary files and place them in the right folders (gpt-mantis.bin etc. - google is your friend)
 3. connect your FireTV-4k Mantis device to your usb port and instantaneously run gpt-fix
    - sh gpt-fix.sh